 Make the outline with one color, then use a second pattern to add an accent inside of the tree as shown.
 Add a trunk that’s centered at the bottom.

-To finish, add a sparkly pom pom using a removable mounting square at the top.
+To finish, add a sparkly pom pom using a removable mounting square at the top (or add a cardstock star, or anything else you like).
 Decorate the tree with the removable mounting squares and all of the cards that come in the mail!

 Thanks to Family Fun Magazine for providing the photos and instructions for this project!
 Go visit them for additional project ideas just as fantastic as this one.